YexuanXiao/corehost/README.md

 ### Mode 3: explicit ConPTY startup

 `ConptyCreatePseudoConsole` starts corehost with `--headless`.
-In this mode libconpty creates the ConDrv server handle, a signal handle, and the VT input/output pipes, then launches corehost with arguments such as `--server`, `--signal`, `--width`, and `--height`.
+In this mode libconpty creates the ConDrv server handle, a signal handle, and the VT input/output pipes, then launches corehost with arguments such as `--server`, `--signal`, and others.

 corehost parses those arguments, adopts the inherited handles, initializes the session configuration, and enters ConPTY mode immediately.
-There is no default-terminal lookup and no COM handoff.
-This is the path used by applications that explicitly use the ConPTY API and provide their own terminal frontend.
+This is also the path used by applications that explicitly use the ConPTY API and provide their own terminal frontend.

 ### ConPTY runtime